zzzprojects/findandreplace/docs/pages/site/contact-us.md

 - If your message contains private information

 ## I think I've found a bug!
 What should I do?
-The best way to report an issue is using our [Issues Tracker](https://github.com/zzzprojects/EntityFramework.DynamicFilters/issues)
+The best way to report an issue is using our [Issues Tracker](https://github.com/zzzprojects/findandreplace/issues)

-Make sure to include:
-- Entity Framework Version
-- Entity Framework Dynamic Filters Version
-- Database Provider

 Contact us directly: